leeford/resubmit-azure-logic-app-runs/README.md

 ![image](https://user-images.githubusercontent.com/472320/163171256-2fb812cd-4f12-40ed-856f-825400a8b2d9.png)

-Sometimes, things don't go according to plan.
+Sometimes, things in Logic Apps land don't go according to plan.
 For example, you may need to re-submit (re-run) some Azure Logic App runs.
-If its a handful, this is easily done in the Azure Portal one-by-one.
-If its 100s or even 1000s, this will be very time consuming!
-Thankfully, there is a way to automate this!
+If its a few, this is easily done in the Azure Portal one-by-one.
+If its 100s or even 1000s, this will be very time consuming activity!
+Thankfully, there is a way to automate this...

 This script allows you to resubmit Azure Logic App runs in bulk (using PowerShell and `az` cli)